Online Learning: A Modern Introduction Using Convex Optimization: Online Learning with Convex Differentiable Losses

-The definition above gives rise to the following characterization for convex functions that do not assume the value $-\infty$. \begin{theorem}[{\citep[Theorem 4.1]{Rockafellar70}}] Let $f:\R^d\rightarrow (-\infty, +\infty]$ and $\dom f$ is a convex set.
+The definition above gives rise to the following characterization for convex functions that do not assume the value $-\infty$. \begin{theorem}[{\citealp[Theorem 4.1]{Rockafellar70}}] Let $f:\R^d\to (-\infty, +\infty]$ be such that $\dom f$ is a convex set.
 Then $f$ is convex iff, for any $0<\lambda <1$, we have

 \end{theorem}